The VVTG platform is a University Paris Cité platform, located in the Faculty of Health on the Necker site.

 MLV retrovirus, VSV‐G or Ecotrope envelopes

-The viral particles are obtained in HEK-293T production cells, by the co-transfection of a viral expression vector (lentiviral or retroviral) containing the sequences to be expressed (inserts) with trans-complementation vectors providing the complementary viral material necessary to obtain the viral particles.
-Pseudotyping of viruses is performed using the VSV-G pantropic envelope.
+The viral particles are obtained in HEK-293T production cells by co-transfection of a viral expression vector (lentiviral or retroviral) containing the sequences to be expressed (inserts) in the presence of trans-complementation vectors supplying the complementary viral material required to obtain viral particles.
+Viruses are pseudotyped with the VSV-G pantropic envelope.

-The viruses collected in the culture medium are filtered, concentrated by ultracentrifugation, stored in aliquots at -80°C.
+The viruses collected in the culture medium were filtered, concentrated by ultracentrifugation and stored in aliquots at -80°C.

-The infection of human cells HCT116 or murine NIH3T3 by different viral dilutions allows the determination of viruses whose presence in the cellular genome is detected either by the expression of fluorophores (FACS analysis), or by the selection of a resistance gene using drugs (puromycin, blasticidine, hygromycin) or by the detection of pro-viral sequences (Q-PCR analysis).
+Infection of human HCT116 or murine NIH3T3 cells (retroviruses only) with different dilutions of the viruses produced enables the viruses to be assayed (titration).
+Their presence in the cell genome is detected either by the expression of fluorophores (FACS analysis), by the selection of a resistance gene using drugs (puromycin, blasticidin, hygromycin) or by the detection of pro-viral sequences (Q-PCR analysis).

-The quality of the production cells is regularly tested.
+The quality of the production cells is regularly analysed.

-The quality of the viruses produced is verified by the viral titer of lentiviral vectors and retroviral tests.
+The quality of the viruses produced is checked by the viral title of lentiviral and retroviral test vectors.

 II - ADENOVIRUS serotype 5, ΔE1 / ΔE3

 - Obtaining new viral particles by transfecting the linearised adenoviral expression vector (40 kb) into production cells, followed by successive ampliﬁcations of the virus.
 AdEasy kit technique.

 The amplified viral particles are puriﬁed by double ultracentrifugation on a caesium chloride gradient, desalted on a column and then stored in aliquots at -80°C.